NiklasBorglund/niklasnotes-blog/posts/q2-2025-quarterly-breakdown.md

 }
 ```

-Missing/Underperforming?
-Market: Russian
+- **Missing/Underperforming Market:** Russian
-Localized Languages: 22 Languages, including all of the top markets
+- **Localized Languages:** 22 Languages, including all of the top markets

-Originally this game was a PS5 Exclusive, but now it has reached PS5.
-It's well-received for its fluid combat, stunning visuals, and engaging story, though some players express concerns about technical issues related to Denuvo, poor map design, and combat mechanics.
+Originally a PS5 exclusive, Stellar Blade made the jump to PC and quickly gained attention for its fluid combat, stunning visuals, and stylish presentation.
+Players praise its fast-paced action and engaging story, along with a well-received soundtrack and good performance across various hardware setups.

+That said, it’s not without critique.
+Some players mention technical concerns related to Denuvo, along with repetitive side quests and questionable map design.
+Still, it holds a strong score overall.

 I think the reason for why this one underperformed in Russian is simple, the game is not sold there.
 The game was region locked in over 130 countries when it was released, Russia one of them, and the [game developers are reportedly working on it](https://www.pcgamer.com/games/action/we-are-doing-our-best-to-resolve-most-of-it-stellar-blades-pc-release-will-be-restricted-in-130-countries-as-the-devs-fight-to-have-it-lifted/).